Skip to content

 Multilingual Telegram bot

-Bashir gets orders in Herat 24/7 in Dari directly on Telegram — no app, no email.
+An owner in Herat gets orders 24/7 in Dari directly on Telegram — no app, no email.

 Native search